ADGEfficiency/adgefficiency.github.io/_posts/2018-10-07-defaultdict.md

 ---
-title: 'A great Python workflow for time series simulations'
+title: 'A Python workflow for time series simulations'
 date: 2018-10-07
 categories:
   - Machine Learning
 excerpt: Using the defaultdict to smash through temporal problems
+mathjax: true

 ---

+<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 I often step through temporal processes - not only the real (or is it?) process of time but also simulations in Python.

+I commonly want to
+- simulate a process
-I commonly want to simulate a process, collect the results at each step and output a simple plot of the variables over time.
+- collect the results at each step
+- output a simple plot of the variables over time

 I've settled on an implementation in Python that works really well.